Truffle Recipes: How to Make Chocolate Truffles for Gift Giving & General Indulgence

-Truffles make great homemade gifts all year long... especially for Valentine's Day, Hostess Gifts, thank you gifts, wedding favors, Christmas baskets... and really just about any holiday or occasion that you would like to give a small but sweet gift!
+They make great homemade gifts all year long... especially for Valentine's Day, Hostess Gifts, thank you gifts, wedding favors, Christmas baskets... and really just about any holiday or occasion that you would like to give a small but very sweet gift!

 Intimidated?
 Don't be.
 They're easy.
 Just start with excellent quality chocolate and follow the truffle recipes below.